-Wild animal hunts also took place in the arena, with animals raised up through trapdoors in the ground of the sunken ring; the remains of an elevator system have been found in excavations.
-Excavations have also shown that when the Arena was built, the underground area hadn’t originally been included; it was added later.
-Unfortunately it was so close to the water table that it was subject to repeated flooding and was later abandoned.
+Wild animal hunts also took place in the arena, with animals raised up through trapdoors in the ground of the sunken ring.
+The remains of an elevator system have been found in excavations.
+Excavations have also revealed that the underground features of the arena were a later addition.
+Although as the amphitheatre was built in an area with a high water table, the arena suffered repeated flooding and was later abandoned.

-By the 4th century AD, when the Roman Empire was already in decline, in 399 AD the emperor Honorious decreed that gladiator games must end.
-It was around this time that the Western Roman Empire came under attack and started to fragment and Nîmes started to strengthen its defences, with people taking refuge in the arena, blocking up the arcades and turning it into a fortress.
+In 399 AD, when the Roman Empire was already in decline, the emperor Honorious decreed that gladiator games must stop.
+It was around this time that the Western Roman Empire came under attack and started to fragment.
+The inhabitants of Nîmes strengthened the defences and took refuge within the arena.
+The arcades were blocked up all but transforming the amphitheatre into a fortress.

-Two of the arches have been left blocked up as they were in Medieval times, when the Arena contained a village, castle and churches.
+Two of the arches have been left blocked up as they all were during medieval times, when the arena contained a village with a castle and churches.

 By the 6th century, under the Visigoths, the arena had become a castle fortress ‘castrum arena’, even having a moat; it became an emergency shelter for people in times of attack.
 The arena was under siege several times, but managed to withstand them all.
 Houses and churches were built inside the walls.
 After the conquest of Nîmes by Charles Martel in the 8th century, it became the home of the Carolingian counts, the short lived Frankish Empire which ruled much of Europe.
 By the 12th century, it was the seat of the counts of Toulouse and became home to a chateau.
 They left in 1390 and the locals moved in.
 By the 18th century there was a village of 700 people living within its walls.